 Drop - Appear symmetrical, rounded, and pear shaped.

 Semi-Baroque - Appear not quite symmetrical; off-round and/or slightly irregular drop, button or oval shaped.

 Baroque - Appear to have no apparent symmetry; irregular in shape.

 Other - Any non-standard shape such as a bar or cross.

 Luster is the intensity (quantity and quality) of light reflected from the surface of a pearl.
-High luster pearls also have a deep seated glow.
+High-luster pearls also have a deep-seated glow.
 The luster of a good quality pearl should be bright and not dull.
 You should be able to see your own reflection clearly on the surface of a very high luster pearl.
-Reflected images of overhead lights are crisp and distinct in higher luster pearls while they are smudgy and washed-out in the dull ones.
+Reflected images of overhead lights are crisp and distinct in higher luster pearls while they are smudgy and washed-out in dull ones.
 Any pearl that appears too white, dull or chalky indicates low luster.
-Higher luster pearls are most valuable.
+Higher-luster pearls are most valuable.

 Below are the range of grades for luster:

 Very Good - Reflections appear bright and near sharp.